ehsan-g/blog/README.md

 ## Introduction

-As project SAY was founded base on believing in an open-source world.
-We are developing a blog to contribute to world
+As project SAY was founded base on the philosophy of an open-source world.
+We are developing a blog/media to contribute even further.
+This project will be designed and developed from scratch to fulfill SAY company needs in every steps.